BERTHA MATHER MCPHERSON

-Bertha, the only child of Stephen Tyng Mather and Jane Thacker Floy, was born in Chicago, IL.
+Bertha, the only child of Stephen Tyng Mather and Jane Thacker Floy, was born in Chicago, IL on August 10, 1906.

 Bertha was long associated with the Student Conservation Association, a nonprofit educational organization that places student volunteers with national parks, forests and wildlife refuges.

 Bertha inherited the Mather Homestead from her father when he passed in 1930.
 She married Edward Reynolds McPherson in 1932 and raised their children, Anne McPherson Tracy, Stephen Mather McPherson and Jane McPherson Nickerson in the Mather Homestead where she lived until her death in 1993.
 Edward McPherson lived in the home until his death in 2002.
 Bertha lovingly cared for the Homestead from 1930 to 1993, keeping its historical character and adding many 18th century antiques and artifacts which still rest in the home.